bacontime/blog-mirror/nature/astrosymbols.md

 <td class="catsym">Europa<br>
 <span class="moonsym">E</span>
 <small><br>(♃-II)</small></td>
 <td>Smooth surface of cracked water ice, dotted with "chaos terrains".
 Bombarded by deadly radiation.
 Thin oxygen atmosphere (created by the radiation).
 Oceans under kilometers of ice.
-Promising spot for extraterrestial life.</td>
+Promising spot for extraterrestrial life.</td>
 <td>This time, Jupiter turned his own dang self into a bovine, rode off with this lovely lady, and wooed her with the gifts of: a pet dog, a homing javelin, and a giant fighting robot.</td>
 </tr>
 <tr>